tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 i = 'hello!';
 ```

-> [TS compiler says] Type '"hello!"' is not assignable to type 'number'.
+> [TS compiler says] Type 'string' is not assignable to type 'number'.

 <div class="cheatsheet" markdown="1">

 ## Type Annotations Cheat Sheet

-(Each of these features is described in more detail in subsequent sections - this is just a summary and roadmap)
+(Each of these features is described in more detail in subsequent sections -- this is just a summary and roadmap)

-Type annotation begins with ```:``` and goes after the variable name, but before any assignment.
+A type annotation begins with ```:``` and goes after the variable name, but before any assignment.
 Primitive types include ```number```, ```string```, ```boolean```.

 ```typescript